-When presbyopia settles in, you may need reading glasses, or, as you age, and presbyopia becomes increasingly more severe, you may need one pair of glasses for reading and another for everyday tasks.
+When presbyopia settles in, you’ll likely need reading glasses.
+As you age, presbyopia becomes increasingly more severe, you’ll need bifocals or trifocals.

-Presbyopia can be corrected via surgery such as LASIK, refractive lens exchange, corneal inlays, or keroplasty.
+Presbyopia can be corrected via surgery such as LASIK, refractive lens exchange, corneal inlays, or keratoplasty.

-Cataracts are another common age-related vision change that is a normal part of the aging process, so much so that half of sixty-five-year olds in America have some form of cataract in one or both of their eyes.
+Cataracts are another common age-related vision change that is a normal part of the aging process.
+Half of the sixty-five-year olds in America have some form of cataract in one or both of their eyes.

 If you notice changes in your vision, talk to your eye doctor right away.
 Cataract surgery can effectively restore any vision loss due to cataracts.
-However, it is best to have them removed at the earliest onset, before they progress too far.
+However, it is best to have them removed at the earliest onset.

 Diabetic retinopathy is damage to the retina caused by diabetes.
 It occurs when blood sugar accumulates in blood vessels and prevents the flow of blood to locations throughout the body, including the eyes.
-While it is a common age-related vision change, it typically affects those with diabetes who do not monitor their eye health by getting routine eye exams or those who do not properly monitor their diabetes.
+While it is a common age-related vision change, it typically affects those with diabetes who do not get regular eye exams or properly monitor their diabetes.

 Glaucoma is one of the most dangerous age-related vision changes because it often shows no symptoms.
 It occurs when pressure builds inside the eye and causes damage to the optic nerve.
-Because glaucoma shows no symptoms, routine eye exams are the best way to prevent blurriness and blindness, which can occur when glaucoma goes undiagnosed or untreated.
+Because glaucoma shows no symptoms, routine eye exams are the best way to prevent blindness, which can occur when glaucoma goes undiagnosed.

 With almost all age-related vision disorders, monitoring your eye health is key.
-Routine eye exams are the best way to ensure you maintain good vision into your senior years.
-Diagnosing glaucoma, especially, vitally depends upon early detection, which can be treated with surgery, however, medicated eye drops are often prescribed to reduce pressure in the eye and, therefore, control the disorder.
-Macular degeneration also relies on early detection, as your ophthalmologist will be able to spot symptoms before they even begin to appear.
-As is the case with presbyopia and cataracts, surgery to improve or restore vision to its optimal state is also an option if macular degeneration occurs.
+Routine eye exams are the best way to ensure you maintain sharp vision into your senior years.
+Diagnosing glaucoma, especially, vitally depends upon early detection, which can be treated with surgery.
+However, medicated eye drops are often prescribed to reduce pressure in the eye and, therefore, control the disorder.
+Macular degeneration also relies on early detection.
+Your ophthalmologist will be able to spot symptoms before they even begin to appear.
 In addition to routine eye exams, wearing sunglasses, eating a healthy diet, and at-home vision monitoring with the EyeQue Personal Vision Tracker and EyeQue Insight can also help prolong common age-related vision problems.